Jose Mourinho is one of the most highly rated managers in world soccer - but he is known for not taking defeat well.

-They reached the final after taking the lead in the fourth minute when Milan Baros beat Petr Cech to the ball before Luis Garcia poked home from close range.
+It reached the final after taking the lead in the fourth minute when Milan Baros beat Petr Cech to the ball before Luis Garcia poked home from close range.

 This result did not sit well with the Blues boss and he berated the officials for what he described as "a goal from the moon".

 Mourinho said: "The linesman scored the goal.
-No-one knows if that shot went over the line and you must be 100 per cent.
+No one knows if that shot went over the line and you must be 100 percent.
 But they are in the final and from my heart I hope they win it.
 The night belongs to them and I don't want to criticise them.

 "I felt the power of Anfield, it was magnificent.
 I felt it didn't interfere with my players but maybe it interfered with other people and maybe it interfered with the result.
 But you should ask the linesman why he gave a goal.